commercelayer/commercelayer-docs-resources/fixed_price_promotions/object.md

 ---
-description: A fixed price promotion object is returned as part of the response body of each successful list, retrieve, create or update API call.
+description: A comprehensive list of the fixed price promotion resource's attributes and relationships.
 ---

 # The fixed price promotion object

+A fixed price promotion object is returned as part of the response body of each successful list, retrieve, create or update API call.

+## Fields

 | Field          | Type     | Description                                  |
 | -------------- | -------- | -------------------------------------------- |